saheed269/High-Low-Guessing-Game-Using-Proteus-and-Verilog-/README.md

 # High-Low-Guessing-Game-Using-Proteus-and-Verilog-
-This is a Digital Logic Design project
+This is a Digital Logic Design project. the file named combine consist the actual proteus file of whole project. other files are containig the submodules of the actual project.